The efficient frontier fails the test of time

 In decades that include a major bear market, bonds tend to outperform equities.
 In 1970-1979, the fishhook disappears as 100% bonds and 100% equity portfolios achieve roughly the same return but with equities at more than double the volatility.
 In 2000-2009, the fishhook is inverted and bonds dramatically outperform equities, moving the point of lowest risk/highest return to 70% bonds/30% equities.

 These discrepancies illustrate the problem with trying to use simplistic 60/40 portfolio designs and expecting a predictable return.
 Financial markets rarely fit the assumptions of mean-variance models.
 Fifty-plus-year averages almost always fail to match actual results of shorter periods.
+In a short period, it would be impossible to predict the success of a generic Levitra.
 If the optimal portfolio is defined as one that achieves the greatest return with the least risk, there isn’t a single 10-year period that matches the 60/40 allocation.
 Each decade has a different “efficient frontier,” with the lowest risk/highest return portfolio varying as shown in Figure 3.

 Figure 3: Allocation to achieve lowest risk/highest return

 Note: Lighter shade represents the fixed-income allocation; the darker shade is the equity allocation.
 In the 1970s, 100% bonds and 100% equity portfolios achieved roughly the same return, hence only one column is shown.

 Another way to utilize the efficient frontier portfolio approach is to develop an allocation offering the maximum expected return for a given level of risk.
 According to the efficient frontier’s traditional curve, using the 65 years of data from 1950–2014, the appropriate allocation is 70% bonds/30% equity at an 8% standard deviation risk level.